 Even though games with little to no proper interactivity (like Dear Esther or Gone Home) don’t do much for me, I’m fairly certain that I actually beat this one.
 Or maybe not.
 Maybe I simply got the bad ending?
 Hard to tell, as the whole thing feels more like an experiment/joke than most point ‘n’ click games.
 Yet for some reason, I kept playing, likely driven by curiosity more than anything else, eager to find out what lied ahead – so to speak.
 Let’s just say that losing eventually became second nature.

 Now, at the start of each level, you’re presented with a huge sign that says “CLICK HERE TO TRY”, and unless you do just that, nothing happens.
-Should you, however, do as told, [spoilers] happens, followed by [spoilers] and [even more spoilers].
-Oh and there’s even ‘good’ and ‘ultra’ graphics settings for each, which – as shown above this paragraph – changes their visual design noticeably.
+Should you, however, do as told, [spoilers] happen, followed by [spoilers] and [even more spoilers].
+Oh, and there are even ‘good’ and ‘ultra’ graphics settings for each, which – as shown above this paragraph – changes their visual design noticeably.
 As far as I can tell, it doesn’t modify the gameplay in any way, but it’s a nice touch that goes well with its tongue-in-cheek style.

 So all in all, an interesting take on MAGS September’s “Cross-Country” theme.
 Here’s to hoping it’ll have some competition by the time October comes around though, as ‘victory by default’ isn’t that exciting.
 Time will tell.
 But for now, those interested can find download links for Man Giving Up in this AGS forum post.
 Try not to quit too hard, eh?